We offer innovative solutions and value added services for metal recycling, reusing and reducing.

 The Company has established a procedure for recording and reporting interested person transactions ("IPTs").
 All IPTs are subject to review by the AC to ensure that there were conducted on normal commercial terms and are not prejudicial to the interests of the Company and its minority shareholders.

-There were no IPTs and any of its interested persons (namely, Directors, Chief Executive Officers or controlling shareholders of the Group or the associates of such Directors, Chief Executive Officers or controlling shareholders) subsisting for the financial year ended 30 June 2017.
+There were no IPTs and any of its interested persons (namely, Directors, CEO or controlling shareholders of the Group or the associates of such Directors, CEO or controlling shareholders) subsisting for the financial year ended 30 June 2018.